How Does QR Code work?

-How QR codes work with IMQRScan technology?
+How does QR Code work

-What is a QR Code?
+What is a QR Code and How Does It Work?

 Explaining the mechanics of QR codes through IMQRScan